Key Learning Points

-The herb is ground into something a bit like green cotton wool; not quite a powder but soft and malleable, called moxa punk.
-It burns slowly and steadily, from one end to the other, giving out a fairly constant heat and it does so without falling apart (if it's set up right).
+During manufacture, they grind the herb into something a bit like grey-green cotton wool.
+We call this soft and malleable stuff ‘moxa punk’, or ‘green moxa punk’.
+It burns slowly and steadily, from one end to the other, giving out a fairly constant heat and it does so without falling apart (if you set it up right).

 This dependability is what makes it so valuable for warming the skin and for invigorating acupuncture points.